branner-non-code/notes/CONTENT/ReST_reference_notes.md

 ## Restructured Text reference notes

 ReST is a "lightweight markup language".
 This type descends from SGML (ISO standard dates to 1986) and IBM's GML (1969).
-Like AWK, GML is an acronym of its inventors' surnames.
+Like AWK, GML is (or can be seen as) an acronym of its inventors' surnames.

 ### Tools for direct study